 Challenges for Indonesia’s Economy

 Broader concerns overshadow many of these positive aspects though.
-Indonesia’s economic problems, weaker growth, pressure on the state budget, widening deficit, and a lack of competitiveness are all worrying for the nation’s long term prospects.
+Indonesia’s economic problems include weaker growth, pressure on the state budget, widening deficit, a plunging currency, and lack of competitiveness.
+These are all worrying for the country’s long term prospects.

 The World Bank maintained Indonesia’s 2017 growth forecast of 5.1% – among the lowest in Southeast Asia.
 But the fact that GDP growth is slowing while the current account deficit widens is causing even more concern.

 Because of a number of cyclical factors, it’s not unusual for Indonesia’s current account deficit to increase during the second quarter of each year.